alexchaomander/FoodTruckFinder/README.md

-A way to find nearby food trucks in SF
+Inspirted by the Uber Coding Challenge, a way to find nearby food trucks in San Francisco.

+Making use of the Google Maps API, the app was built primarily with HTML/CSS/Javascript.

 Hosted on Github Pages [here](http://alexchao56.github.io/FoodTruckFinder/)